Langona tortuosa

 Langona tortuosa is a species of jumping spider in the genus Langona that lives in Namibia, South Africa and Zimbabwe.
 It was first described in 2011 by Wanda Wesołowska, based on a holotype from Caprivi.
-The spider is large with a cephalothorax between 2.4 and 2.8 mm long and a abdomen between 1.9 and 2.6 mm long.
+The spider is large with a cephalothorax between 2.4 and 2.8 mm long and an abdomen between 1.9 and 2.6 mm long.
 The female is larger than the male.
 It has the toothless chelicerae typical of the genus.
 It can be distinguished by its copulatory organs.
 The male has a hidden embolus that is shorter than that on the related Langona pilosa.
 The female has long seminal ducts.

 Taxonomy

 Langona tortuosa is a jumping spider that was first described by Wanda Wesołowska in 2011.
 It was one of over 500 species identified by the Polish arachnologist.
 The species was placed in the genus Langona, first described by Eugène Simon in 1901.
 It was listed in the subtribe Aelurillina in the tribe Aelurillini by Wayne Maddison in 2015.
 These were allocated to the clade Saltafresia.
 In 2017, the genus was grouped with nine other genera of jumping spiders under the name Aelurillines.
 It is particularly closely related to the genus Aelurillus, after which the group is named.
 The name of the species is based on a Latin word meaning winding, and relates to the meandering shape of the seminal ducts.